Workbench-tools/docker-symfony/README.md

 CD into application folder `cd /var/www/application-name`.

 Run `./init.sh` to build docker containers and run application.
 First time running this command it will take for a while.
 Also, important to note that docker will be running in the background.
 If want to stop it you have to cd in `/var/www/application-name` and run `docker-compose down`.

-Before you run this command have a look at `/var/www/application-name/docker-compose.yaml` file.
+Before you run `./init.sh` command have a look at `/var/www/application-name/docker-compose.yaml` file.
 If for example mysql runs on your machine default port 3306 this command will fail because of port conflict.

 Type in your browser `localhost:8000` to see if your application up and running.